emmercm/www/src/blog/investigating-locks-in-mysql.md

 It's normal to see a lot of metadata locks, that's not necessarily indicative of any issue.
 It's also normal to see multiple metadata locks per thread ID where the lock type or locked objects are different.

-**Metadata locks can become a problem when write locks (which are [higher priority than read locks](https://dev.mysql.com/doc/refman/8.0/en/metadata-locking.html)) cause normally parallelized reads to wait.** Consider this priority order:
+**Metadata locks can become a problem when write locks (which are [higher priority than read locks](https://dev.mysql.com/doc/refman/8.0/en/metadata-locking.html)) cause normally parallelized reads to wait.**

+Consider this priority order:

-1. An excessively long `SELECT` has a metadata read lock (e.g. `SHARED_READ`) on a table
+1. An excessively long `SELECT ...
+FROM` has a metadata read lock (e.g. `SHARED_READ`) on a table
 2. A schema change is waiting to acquire a write lock (e.g. `INTENTION_EXCLUSIVE`) on the table
-3. Some number of other `SELECT` queries on the table, possibly short ones, are all waiting for the schema change to complete first
+3. Some number of other `SELECT ...
+FROM` queries on the table, possibly short ones, are all waiting for the schema change to complete first